The BGMN conjecture via stable pairs: Introduction

 Analogous recent applications of windows to moduli spaces include the proof of the Manin--Orlov conjecture on $\bar M_{0,n}$ by Castravet and Tevelev \cites{castravet1,castravet1.1,castravet2} and analysis of Bott vanishing on GIT quotients by Torres \cite{myself}.

-We are grateful to Pieter Belmans for bringing papers \cites{oberwolfach,belmans21} to our attention and to the anonymous referee for sending us a long list of thoughtful comments and suggestions.
+We are grateful to Pieter Belmans for bringing the papers \cites{oberwolfach,belmans21} to our attention, to Elias Sink for useful comments, and to the anonymous referee for sending us a long list of corrections and thoughtful suggestions.
 J.T. was supported by the NSF grant DMS-2101726.
 Some results of the paper have first appeared in the PhD thesis \cite{mythesis} of S.T.